Cancellation theorem for framed motives of algebraic varieties: Introduction

-The Linear Cancellation Theorem is formulated as follows.
+The Linear Cancellation Theorem is formulated as follows (see Section~\ref{preliminaries} for details).

-\begin{theoremd}[Linear Cancellation] Let $k$ be an infinite perfect field and let $X$ and $Y$ be $k$-smooth schemes.
+\begin{theoremc}[Linear Cancellation] Let $k$ be an infinite perfect field and let $Y$ be a $k$-smooth scheme.
 Then

-is a quasi-isomorphism of complexes of abelian groups. \end{theoremd}
+is a quasi-isomorphism of complexes of $\ZF_*(k)$-presheaves of abelian groups.
+Here $\Delta^\bullet$ is the standard cosimplicial object in $Sm/k$. \end{theoremc}

-One of the main computational results of~\cite{GP3} says that homology of the complex $\ZF(\Delta^\bullet \times-,Y)$ locally computes homology of the framed motive $M_{fr}(Y)$ of $Y\in Sm/k$.
-Moreover, the complex represents the ``linear framed motive" of $Y$ (see~\cite{GP3} for details).
+One of the main computational results of~\cite{GNP} says that schemewise homology of the complex $\ZF(\Delta^\bullet \times-,Y)$ computes homology of the framed motive $M_{fr}(Y)$ of $Y\in Sm/k$.
+Moreover, the complex represents the ``linear framed motive" of $Y$ (see~\cite{GNP} for details).

-Throughout the paper the base field $k$ is infinite and perfect and $Sm/k$ is the category of smooth separated schemes of finite type over the field $k$.
+Throughout the paper the base field $k$ is supposed to be infinite.
+We also employ the following notation: \begin{itemize} \item[$\bullet$] all schemes are separated Noetherian $k$-schemes, all morphisms of schemes are $k$-morphisms; write $\pt$ for the scheme $\textrm{Spec}(k)$. \item[$\bullet$] $Sm/k$ is the category of smooth $k$-schemes of finite type; \item[$\bullet$] we refer to the objects of $Sm/k$ as $k$-smooth schemes or smooth $k$-schemes; \item[$\bullet$] Following~\cite{GrD}, by an essentially smooth $k$-scheme we mean a Noetherian $k$-scheme $X$ which is the inverse limit of a left filtering system $(X_i)_{i\in I}$ with each transition morphism $X_i \to X_j$ being an \'{e}tale affine morphism between smooth $k$-schemes. \end{itemize}